-Azure AD as Token Issuer
+Azure Entra ID as Token Issuer

 In the application manifest, create the following sections for the respective APIs: